Table of Contents

 - a sensory-friendly dentist

-- Manage your child’s sensory experience by making it shorter in duration.
+- Manage your child’s sensory experience by making it shorter.

 - arrive late and leave early!